Hannoob/ROPvsSolid/README.md

 ## Disclaimers

 I am by no means an F# or a functional programming expert.
-All of the opinions discussed in this post is my own, and most of the wisdom contained within this post was blatantly stolen (and probably mis-understood) from people who are way smarter than I am.
+All of the opinions discussed in this post are my own, and most of the wisdom contained within this post was blatantly stolen (and probably mis-understood) from people who are way smarter than I am.

 In this post, we will use F# and C# in order to demonstrate the examples, however, the idea is that the principals demonstrated should apply to any object oriented and functional language.